 Everyone has experienced Trauma Reflex.
 Caused by pain, it’s a protective withdrawal response of the painful part away from the direction or cause of pain.
 Its other name is “cringing”.

-(the cringing response triggered by injury) is almost always asymmetrical because any given injury generally occurs to one side.
+Trauma Reflex (the cringing response triggered by injury) is almost always asymmetrical because any given injury generally occurs to one side.

 Trauma Reflex is not a momentary muscular action like the stretch (myotatic) reflex, but one that lasts at least as long as the pain of injury persists — and commonly much longer — up to decades.
 When it lasts for decades, it’s that the injury has left such an impression on the brain that it displaces the healthy, familiar body image so that it’s as if the injury is always “happening right now” — along with the reflexive pulling away (muscular tightening).
+This change constitutes a change of muscle/movement memory.

 Asymmetrical muscle pulls (and asymmmetrical posture) place more stress on one S-I joint than the other.